erdogant/d3heatmap/README.md

 * ``d3heatmap`` is a Python package to create interactive heatmaps based on d3js.
 * The **aim** of d3heatmap is to create interactive heatmaps that can be used stand-alone and being visual attractive.
-* This library does not require you any additional installation, downloads or setting paths to your systems environments.
-You just need python and this library.
-All other is taken care off.
-There are two main functions to create a heatmap ``matrix`` and ``heatmap`` and there are some differences between the two.
+* This library does not require any additional installation of javascript, or downloads or setting paths to your systems environments.
+You just need python and pip install this library.
+There are two main functions to create a heatmap, namely in the form of a ``matrix`` and ``heatmap`` and there are some differences between the two.
+See below.

 ``d3heatmap.matrix``
  * Allows none symetric adjacency matrices.